Fifteen Million Merits: Museum exhibit

 From June to September 2017, scenes from "Fifteen Million Merits" were featured at a Barbican Centre exhibit entitled "Into the Unknown: A Journey Through Science Fiction".
-The entrance contained a 6 ft high installation containing extracts from the episode across multiple screens.
+The entrance contained an installation 6 ft high containing extracts from the episode across multiple screens.

 Analysis

 The episode falls under the genres of dystopian fiction, science fiction and drama, with elements of romance.
 David Sims of The A.V.
 Club described it as "far-fetched satire", whilst Brooker called it "an incredibly reductive piss-taking version of capitalism".
-Alexandra Howard of The 405 identified advertising and capitalism as "villain[s]" in this episode and Adam David of CNN Philippines found the world to be "techno-fascist".
+Alexandra Howard of The 405 identified advertising and capitalism as "villain[s]" in this episode, while Adam David of CNN Philippines found the world to be "techno-fascist".
 The janitors, the exercise bikers and the television hosts can be seen as different social classes.
 David thought that the world represented neoliberalism, a political system in which "freedom is merely another cage you have to pay your way to get imprisoned in".
 The episode addresses disadvantages to contemporary technology as well as more emotional themes: Jacob Hall of /Film found that it takes the idea of microtransactions in video games to "hellish extremes" and Ryan Lambie of Den of Geek wrote that the episode addresses the "fragility of relationships".
 The episode has a penguin motif, arising when Abi gives Bing an origami penguin, and concluding when Bing's ornamental penguin is seen in the ending.

 Rupert Everett's (left) character was widely compared to English television personality Simon Cowell (right).

 The episode includes several fictional television shows such as the talent show Hot Shot and Botherguts, in which overweight people are degraded for entertainment.
 Sam Richards of The Telegraph noted that Hot Shot is "a caustic satire on TV talent shows"; it was widely considered to be based on the singing competition The X Factor, with Judge Hope in the role of Simon Cowell.
 Reviewers have also drawn comparisons to the singing competition American Idol.
 David Lewis of Cultbox compared Botherguts to Brooker's previous work TVGoHome.